iridium-browser/website/_posts/2016-09-23-develop_kocon.md

 style: style1
 ---

-The Iridium Browser Development Team will meet at the [Kopano Conference](https://kopano.com/conference/){:target="_blank"} in Vaals (NL) on 6 & 7 October - feel free to join!
+Iridium Browser development team to meet at the [Kopano Conference](https://kopano.com/conference/){:target="_blank"} in Vaals (NL) on 6 & 7 October - feel free to join!
 <!--break-->